LeoBurn/HackerRank-Solutions/README.md

 # HackerRank-Solutions
-Repository os solved problems from HackerRank WebSite
+Repository of solved problems from HackerRank WebSite